kubesphere/website/content/en/docs/project-user-guide/application-workloads/services.md

 ![stateless_finish](/images/docs/project-user-guide/workloads/services_lists_finish.png)

-Now the Stateless Service has created, you can click it to view more information about it.also you can click **More** to operate this service item include edit config and delete.
+After the stateless service is created, you can click the three dots on the right to further edit it, such as its metadata (excluding **Name**), YAML, port, and Internet access.

 - **Edit**: Edit the base data.
 - **Edit YAML**: Edit the YAML config.